LCM Calculator

 About this LCM calculator

-This calculator accepts any list of two or more positive integers — separated by commas, spaces, or newlines — and returns their least common multiple along with the full working.
+This calculator accepts any list of two or more integers — separated by commas, spaces, or newlines — and returns both their least common multiple (LCM) and their greatest common factor (GCF) in a single pass, along with the full working.
 The step-by-step box prints the prime factorization of each input and shows which highest powers are kept, so the calculator doubles as a study aid for primary, middle-school and early algebra classes.
-There is no upper limit imposed: the BigInt arithmetic underneath handles numbers far beyond what fits in a 64-bit integer.
+There is no upper limit imposed: the arbitrary-precision BigInt arithmetic underneath handles numbers far beyond what fits in a 64-bit integer, so large or numerous inputs stay exact with no silent overflow.

 Frequently Asked Questions